 Aftermarket parts and support is an important element in the purchase criteria of transit bus and coach operators.
 The Company's leading share of all buses and motor coaches currently in service provides recurring demand for and an opportunity to grow its aftermarket parts business.
-The Company provides aftermarket parts and support for products manufactured by New Flyer, NABI, Orion, MCI, ARBOC, ADL as well as other manufacturers.
-ADL provides its own aftermarket parts and support for its products, including the AD24 digital aftermarket portal offering 24/7 access with a personalized user experience for customers and access to all manuals and service bulletins.
+In North America, the Company provides aftermarket parts and support for products manufactured by New Flyer, NABI, Orion, MCI, ARBOC, ADL as well as other manufacturers through the NFI Parts brand.
+Outside of North America, ADL provides aftermarket parts and support for its products, including the AD24 digital aftermarket portal offering 24/7 access with a personalized user experience for customers and access to all manuals and service bulletins.
 The cost of aftermarket support (including warranty and training requirements) is typically included in the customer's transit bus or coach purchase contract, while aftermarket parts are sold separately when required after the initial transit bus or coach purchase.
-Management believes that in North America the Company provides the most comprehensive aftermarket service and support of all manufacturers in the industry.
-Aftermarket operations represented approximately 14% of the Company's 2019 revenue.
+Management believes that the Company provides the most comprehensive aftermarket service and support of all manufacturers in the industry in North America.
+Aftermarket operations represented approximately 20% of the Company's 2021 revenue.